History of Doctor Who: Tenth Doctor

 Hours after the announcement of a second series, tabloid newspapers The Sun and the Daily Express reported that Eccleston had quit the series.
 Eccleston then apparently released a statement through the BBC, saying that he would be leaving the role at Christmas for fear of being typecast.

 Fan reaction to the news ranged from disappointment to sadness to irritation to outright anger.
 Some did point out, however, that the series is uniquely suited to deal with cast changes.
-The number of angry postings on the popular Outpost Gallifrey fan forum was enough for Shaun Lyon, the owner of the website, to close down the forum for two days to allow tempers to cool.
+The number of angry postings on the popular Outpost Gallifrey fan forum was to force Shaun Lyon, the owner of the website, to close down the forum for two days to allow tempers to cool.

 Speculation arose as to how long the production team had been aware of Eccleston's decision.
 Eventually, it transpired that the departure had been planned and the scripts were written to accommodate Eccleston's departure, but it was not meant to have been announced until after the first series had concluded.
 The BBC said that they had falsely attributed the statement to Eccleston, and released it in violation of an earlier agreement not to reveal his departure publicly.
 The statement had been made after journalists made queries to the press office.

 On 16 April 2005, the BBC confirmed that David Tennant would be the Tenth Doctor.
 The regeneration from Eccleston to Tennant took place in "The Parting of the Ways", the season finale.
 Tennant and Piper next starred in a 7-minute mini-episode for Children in Need.
 Tennant's first full story as the Doctor was the 2005 Christmas special, "The Christmas Invasion", and Piper joined him for the whole of Series 2.

 At a BAFTA screening of "The Parting of the Ways", the finale of the 2005 series, on 15 June 2005, Jane Tranter announced that both a second seasonal episode (later titled "The Runaway Bride") and third series of Doctor Who had been commissioned.
 Piper left the programme at the end of Series 2, and a new companion, Martha Jones (played by Freema Agyeman), joined Tennant at the start of Series 3 on 31 March 2007.

 Series 2 aired in the UK and US in 2006 and finished airing in Canada on 12 February 2007.
 The third series aired in the UK in the spring of 2007 and began airing in Canada and the US during the summer of that year.
 A 2007 Christmas Special "Voyage of the Damned" was broadcast on 25 December 2007 in the UK, featuring Kylie Minogue as a waitress named Astrid Peth.